 The American Avalanche Association works on behalf of avalanche professionals and their beneficiaries.

-A3 certifies professional and recreational avalanche training programs to ensure programatic quality, consistency, and up-to-date curriculum content.
+A3 oversees professional and recreational avalanche training programs to ensure programatic quality, consistency, and up-to-date curriculum content.
 The organization is the U.S. certifying body for avalanche education.

 A3 produces three national publications.
 The Avalanche Review began in 1986.
-The Snowy Torrents and Snow Weather Avalanche Guidelines serve avalanche professionals and their beneficiaries.
+The Snowy Torrents is a resource to learn from past avalanche accidents.
+Snow Weather Avalanche Guidelines is the standard for professional avalanche documentation and communication.

 Leading the avalanche industry since 1986.